 Slated profiles are divided into two main types - projects and people.
-Each project has an overall Package Score, and each person has a Personal Slated Score.
+Each project has an overall Project Score, and each person has a Member Score.

 The score from a member’s highest scoring role will be the one displayed.